-There are also numerous night vision equipment and observation discussions on the "Electronically Assisted Astronomy (EAA)" forum on Cloud Nights.
+There are also numerous night vision equipment and observation discussions on the "Electronically Assisted Astronomy (EAA)" forum on Cloud Nights under the "NV" tag.

 The Gallery, Observing Guide, and FAQ on this site are also helpful for getting a better sense of what Night Vision Astronomy is all about.
 If you're ready to take the plunge, then go check out the Night Vision Buyer's Guide!

-Based on a very unscientific survey of user reports on the Cloudy Nights forums, the most popular devices as of 2016 seem to be the PVS-7, the MICRO, and the Mod3.
+Based on a very unscientific survey of user reports on the Cloudy Nights forums, the most popular devices as of 2018 seem to be the PVS-7, the NVD MICRO, and the Mod3.
 They are pictured below: